 IoTFileTracker is the engine that makes the hardware meaningful.
 When a detector sends a signal, the platform performs several automated tasks:

-• Audit Trail Entry: A permanent, time-stamped record is created: [File ID] delivered to [User/Desk] at [Time].
+- Audit Trail Entry: The system creates a permanent, time-stamped record: [File ID] delivered to [User/Desk] at [Time].

 Productivity and Accuracy Benefits

-The ROI of RFID file tracking at the desk level is found in the hours saved.
+RFID file tracking at the desk level delivers ROI by saving hours of manual work.

-• Reduced Lost Records: Files are caught by the system the moment they arrive at a new location, significantly reducing the window for a file to go “missing.”
+- Reduced Lost Records: The system captures files the moment they arrive at a new location, significantly reducing the risk of them going “missing.”

 Compliance and Accountability Advantages